All Episodes

 Welcome both of you to the program.

-So Emily, let me ask you a question.
+So, Emily, let me ask you a question.

-Um, do you think she should have ever publicly said about her husband that what he's doing with these women is creepy?
+Do you think she should have ever publicly said about her husband that what he's doing with these women is creepy?

-And not only did she not say ever anything against those the attacks of these against these women and the relationships with these women, but then she also took money from a lot of countries that abuse women, and I'll get to that in a second, like Saudi Arabia and Kwait and UAE and all these other countries, and she never criticized them either.
+And not only did she not say ever anything against those, the attacks against these women and the relationships with these women, but then she also took money from a lot of countries that abuse women.

-I didn't ask you what Bernie Sap Sanders did.
+I didn't ask you what Bernie Sanders.

-I'm asking what you think.
+If I wanted a Bernie Sanders supporter, I'm asking what you think.

 Was it creepy what her husband did?